-The Importance of Employment Handbooks and Contracts "You will never feel good, by making another feel bad" SUBMITTED BY FLORENCE GONYER, COMMUNITY FUTURES When starting your business it is important to have a business plan in place which will be used to map out the future of your business and chart out the direction you want to see your business heading.
+118E 1st Avenue North, Williams Lake • qtaxwl@shaw.ca "Talent is a flame.
+Genius is a fire." ~Bernard Williams Fired?!
+The Importance of Employment Handbooks and Contracts "You will never feel good, by making another feel bad" SUBMITTED BY FLORENCE GONYER, COMMUNITY FUTURES CARIBOO CHILCOTIN When starting your business it is important to have a business plan in place which will be used to map out the future of your business and chart out the direction you want to see your business heading.
 These goals and expectations should help to increase the chances of long term success; a business plan is a great tool for business start-up.
-When writing up a business plan, we suggest to incorporate an exit strategy into the long term plan, this way you have an idea of what will happen to the business should you decide to no longer Similar to having a business plan in place, an employer should also have employment policies in place.
-Where business plans are instrumental for future partners and investors to have a visual outline of the business, an employee handbook works continue operations.

-the same for future employees.
+When writing up a business plan, we suggest to incorporate an exit strategy into the long term plan, this way you have an idea of what will happen to the business should you decide to no longer continue operations.
+Similar to having a business plan in place, an employer should also have employment policies in place.
+Where business plans are instrumental for future partners and investors to have a visual outline of the business, an emthe same for future employees.
 An employee handbook outlines general policies that the business has in place for all employees, and an employment contract outlines the terms and conditions of a specific job position.
 In keeping with the Stew's "fire" theme for December, let's focus on "how the relationship could come to an end," or the TER-MINATION section of an employee handbook or contract.
-When hiring an employee, what is the policy for termination, if the employment relationship does not There are 3 ways a termination can occur: 1.
-Just cause: The work out?
+When hiring an employee, what is the policy for termination, if the employment relationship does not work out?
+There are 3 ways a termination can occur:

-relationship ends for a particular reason; the employer does not need to provide you with any money for severing the relationship (severance pay) and the termination can take place immediately (ie; theft, illegal activity, lying, violence, harassment, inappropriate behavior).
+1. Just cause: The relationship ends for a particular reason; the employer does not need to provide you with any money for severing the relationship (severance pay) and the termination can take place immediately (ie; theft, illegal activity, lying, violence, harassment, inappropriate behavior).
 2. Without cause: The relationship ends but not as a result of your actions (ie: downsizing, business closing down or employee is just not a good fit).
-3. Resignation: When the employee terminates the relationship with the employer, you forfeit any claims to severance pay; resignations require some notice unless the employer agrees to immediate termina- Employee handbooks/contracts offer clarity and direction to employees, and enforceable policies for the employer.
+3. Resignation: When the employee terminates the relationship with the employer, you forfeit any claims to severance pay; resignations require some notice unless the employer agrees to immediate termination.
+Employee handbooks/contracts offer clarity and direction to employees, and enforceable policies for the employer.
 Terminations should always be handled in a confidential and professional manner; this is why it is important to have policies in place and that those policies are followed through according to procedure.
 Keep in mind employers can face legal liabilities when terminating employees, so it might be a good idea to get legal advice or have a lawyer look over your employee handbook/contract prior to implementing it with your employees.

-Growing Cariboo Chilcotin Communities...
-One Idea at a Time
+Cariboo ployee handbook works Community Growing Cariboo Chilcotin Communities...
+One Idea at a Time Futures How Can We Help?

+✓ Workshops & Training

+✓ Succession Planning

+✓ Start-Up Mentoring

+✓ Business Plan Consultation

+✓ Business Lending

 Small Business Resource Centre

 Community Futures invests time, resources and expertise with entrepreneurs in our communities.
 We are here to help businesses succeed and grow.

 250-392-3626 or 1-888-879-5399

-How Can We Help?

-- ✓ Business Lending

-- ✓ Workshops & Training ✓ Business Plan Consultation

-- ✓ Succession Planning

-- ✓ Start-Up Mentoring

-266 Oliver Street, Williams Lake • cfdc@cfdccariboo.com • www.cfdccariboo.com Gerving Williams Lake, Bella Coola, McLeese Lake, Likely, Horsefly, 100 Mile House & 70 Mile House
+266 Oliver Street, Williams Lake • cfdc@cfdccariboo.com • www.cfdccariboo.com Serving Williams Lake, Bella Coola, McLeese Lake, Likely, Horsefly, 100 Mile House & 70 Mile House

+Repair Shop & Detailing Ask About Our Detailing Packages We Offer Government Inspections We Have Boyscout Sandbags

+Full Line Mechanical

+It's Time to

+WINTERI

+Protect Your Vehicle From the Harsh Winter Weather.
+Book your HAND WAX appointment today!